emscripten-core/emscripten/system/lib/libc/README.md

 Verifying upstream musl behaviour
 =================================

-Occasionally when working on libc/musl it can be usefull to verify to behavior of upstream musl.
+Occasionally when working on libc/musl it can be useful to verify to behavior of upstream musl.
 For example, when trying to determine if a certain behavior is a bug in emscripten, or an upstream bug, or just expected musl behavior.